Glyncoed school is a category GREEN A school for the sixth year running

 Until further notice, where possible, please use email to contact the Governing Body: firstname.lastname@example.org.

 If you are submitting a formal complaint to the Governing Body, you must complete the form included in the Complaints Policy & Procedure (available for download from this website) and send it as an email attachment directly to the Chair of Governors: email@example.com

 Please note: minor concerns relating to your child should be directed to the class teacher and all complaints must be submitted via the procedure set out in the school's Complaints Policy.
 This can be found in the Policy Section of this website.

-The Governing Body anticipates being physically back at the school for all its meetings from September 2021.
+The Governing Body anticipates being physically back at the school for its meetings from December 2021 onwards.
 We look forward to once again being on site.

 We are delighted to welcome our new Non-teaching Staff Governor Kate Williams.
 Kate brings many years experience as a teaching assistant at Glyncoed.

 We are thrilled to announce that Glyncoed Primary School has been selected by NACE as one of its showcase schools demonstrating Best Practice in this field.
 Well done to all our staff, pupils and families!

 Congratulations to the school on achieving the prestigious NQA (National Quality Award) that is only held by 200 of the 2,000 schools across Wales.

 The governors will be holding their third Full Governing Body meeting on Monday 13th December 2021.

 Update on all building works and outdoor learning areas;